 Several cultivar varieties exist from extra-large elephant garlic to small sized solo garlic.
 Allium oleraceum or field garlic is a wild, tall variety commonly grown in the United Kingdom.

 Unlike in onion, garlic flowers are sterile and therefore do not produce seeds.
-New plant sets can be raised from planting the individual sections of the bulb.
+New plant sets can be raised by planting the individual sections of the bulb.

 Strong flavored, garlic cloves contain many unique phytonutrients, minerals, vitamins, and antioxidants that have proven health benefits.
-Total measured antioxidant strength (ORAC value) is 5346 µmol TE/100 g.
+The total measured antioxidant strength (ORAC value) is 5346 µmol TE/100 g.

 Its bulbs contain organic thiosulfinate compounds such as diallyl disulfide, diallyl trisulfide and allyl propyl disulfide.
 Upon disruption of the bulb (while crushing, cutting, etc.), these compounds convert into allicin through an enzymatic reaction.

 Laboratory studies show that allicin reduces cholesterol production by inhibiting the HMG-CoA reductase enzyme within the liver cells.

 Allicin decreases blood vessel stiffness through the facilitation of nitric oxide (NO) release.
-Nitric oxide relaxes blood vessels and thereby, bring a reduction in the total blood pressure.
+Nitric oxide relaxes blood vessels and thereby, brings a reduction in the total blood pressure.
 Further, it blocks platelet clot formation and has fibrinolytic action inside the blood vessels.
 This function of allicin helps decrease the overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke.

-Allicin and other essential volatile compounds also found to have antibacterial, antiviral, and anti-fungal activities.
+Allicin and other essential volatile compounds were also found to have antibacterial, antiviral, and anti-fungal activities.

 Garlic is an excellent source of minerals and vitamins that are essential for optimum health.
 The bulbs are one of the richest sources of potassium, iron, calcium, magnesium, manganese, zinc, and selenium.
 Selenium is a heart-healthy mineral and is an essential cofactor for antioxidant enzymes within the body.
 The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Iron is essential for red blood cell formation.

 Garlic cloves have amazingly high levels of vitamins and minerals.
 Just 100 g provides (in % of recommended daily allowance):